jere344/LNBot/README.md

 - Install [Requirements](#Requirements)
 - Create a "TOKEN" file next to main.py and paste your discord bot token here
-- Choose language, command prefix ... in config.py
+- Choose language, command prefix ... in config.py or keep the default
 - Launch main.py